AdobeDocs/experience-manager-screens.en/help/user-guide/thumbnail-support.md

    ![image](/help/user-guide/assets/thumbnails/thumbnail-2.png)

-1. Select the video and click on the the *wrench* icon to open the video properties.
+1. Select the video and select the *wrench* icon.

    ![image](/help/user-guide/assets/thumbnails/thumbnail-3.png)

-1. The **Video** dialog box opens where you will view the **Thumbnail** drop zone.
+1. The **Video** dialog box opens where you can view the **Thumbnail** drop zone.

    ![image](/help/user-guide/assets/thumbnails/thumbnail-4.png)

-1. Drag and drop an image from the asset picker to the **Thumbnail** drop zone and click on **Done**.
+1. Drag and drop an image from the asset picker to the **Thumbnail** drop zone and select **Done**.

    ![image](/help/user-guide/assets/thumbnails/thumbnail-5.png)

-1. Click on **Preview**.
+1. Select **Preview**.

-1. If a video is set on the component, the video will play.
-If not, and the thumbnail is set, then the thumbnail will play.
-Otherwise the component is considered not configured and will be skipped.
+1. If a video is set on the component, the video plays.
+If not, and the thumbnail is set, then the thumbnail plays.
+Otherwise, the component is considered not configured and is skipped.

 ## Supported Use Cases while using Thumbnail in Videos {#understand-use-case}

 Thumbnail in videos supports the following use cases:

-* A video component with nothing set up will be skipped.
+* A video component with nothing setup is skipped.

-* A video component with only the thumbnail set will play the thumbnail.
+* A video component with only the thumbnail set plays the thumbnail.

-* A video component with both the video (if the video has correct rendition) and thumbnail set will play the video.
+* A video component with both the video (if the video has correct rendition) and thumbnail set plays the video.

-* A video component with the video set will play the thumbnail, in case of a playback error, or will just skip to the next item in case the thumbnail is not configured.
+* A video component with the video set plays the thumbnail, if there is a playback error, or skips to the next item in case the thumbnail is not configured.